emissary-ingress/emissary/user-guide/early-access.md

 One strategy for testing early access releases involves using Ambassador Edge Stack ID and traffic shadowing.
 You can do the following:

 1. Install Ambassador Edge Stack Early Access on your cluster with a unique Ambassador Edge Stack ID.
-2. Shadow traffic from your production Ambassador E dge Stackinstance to the Ambassador Edge Stack Early Access release.
+2. Shadow traffic from your production Ambassador E dge Stack instance to the Ambassador Edge Stack Early Access release.
 3. Monitor the Early Access release to determine if there are any problems.